ietf-wg-asdf/SDF/sdf.md

 ## sdfThing

 The sdfThing keyword denotes a group of zero or more Thing definitions.
 Thing definitions may contain or include definitions of Properties, Actions, Events declared for the thing, as well as data types (sdfData group) to be used in this or other Things.

-They can also be used to build more complex models by including other sdfThing or (deprecated) sdfObject definitions.
+They can also be used to build more complex models by including other sdfThing or sdfObject definitions.
-In this case, sdfThing definitions carry semantic meaning, such as a defined refrigerator compartment and a defined freezer compartment, making up a combination refrigerator-freezer product.
+In this case, sdfThing definitions carry additional semantic meaning, such as a defined refrigerator compartment and a defined freezer compartment, making up a combination refrigerator-freezer product.

-The qualities of an sdfThing include the common qualities, additional qualities are shown in {{sdfthingqual}}.
+The qualities of an sdfThing include the common qualities, additional qualities are shown in
-None of these
-qualities are required or have default values that are assumed if the quality is absent.
+{{sdfthingqual}}.
+None of these qualities are required or have default values that are assumed if the quality is absent.

 The qualities of sdfThing are shown in {{sdfthingqual}}.